macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

-### AnimalSpot and Ketos models
+#### AnimalSpot and Ketos models

 If using an AnimalSpot or Ketos model then all transforms are automatically set up.
-A "
+The transforms can be viewed and altered via the Advanced menu button but in the majority of cases these settings should not be used.
+It is advisiable to select "Use defualt segment length" to change the _Window length_ to the default for the selected model.
+Note that this is often necessary for Ketos models but usually not a requirement for AnimalSpot models.

+## Running
+### Real time
+I  real time the deep learning model runs autimtically when priocessing starts.
+A warning will appear if there are issues with the model and/or it cannot cope with real time speeds.

+### Viewer Mode

+## Viewing and exporting results